Package 'coconots'

 max_x

-An integer which is used as the maximum count for the computation of the score.
-The default value is '50'
+An integer which is used as the maximum count for the computation of the score (default: '50')

 julia

-if TRUE, the scores are computed with Julia.
+if TRUE, the scores are computed with julia (default: FALSE).

 Details